prometheus-operator/prometheus-operator/Documentation/platform/troubleshooting.md

 Check the logs of the matching pods to see if they manage the same resource.

+If running multiple operators is desired, make sure to set the `--controller-id` flag for each operator instance to a different value.
+When `--controller-id` is set, the operator instance will only reconcile resources that have a `operator.prometheus.io/controller-id` annotation matching the value of `--controller-id` (eg: an operator with the flag `--controller-id=my-objects` will only reconcile objects that have `operator.prometheus.io/controller-id: my-objects` annotation on them).
+This allows multiple operator instances to run in the same cluster without conflicting over the same resources.

+If the `--controller-id` flag is not set, the operator will try to reconcile all resources, including those managed by other operator instances.
+This can lead to conflicts (such as pods stuck in terminating loop) and should be avoided.

 ### Configuring Prometheus/PrometheusAgent for Mimir and Grafana Cloud

 Mimir and Grafana Cloud can receive samples via Prometheus remote-write and are able to [deduplicate samples](https://grafana.com/docs/mimir/latest/configure/configure-high-availability-deduplication/) received from HA pairs of Prometheus/PrometheusAgent instances, provided that you configure proper labels.